yegor256/blog/_posts/2017/jan/2017-01-17-synchronized-decorators.md

 image: /images/2017/01/aladdin.jpg
 jb_picture:
   caption: Aladdin (1992) by Ron Clements and John Musker
+buffer:
+  - "All classes must be thread-safe, right?
+Not really.
+I think none of them have to be thread-safe"
+  - "Remember, there is a performance concern involved; we don't often have multiple threads..."
+  - "The right approach is to have two classes.
+One that is not thread-safe and a synchronized decorator"
 ---

 You know what thread safety is, right?
 If not, there is a simple example